cenviity/100-exercises-to-learn-rust/book/src/02_basic_calculator/08_overflow.md

 ## No automatic promotion

-One possible approach would be automatically promote the result to a bigger integer type.
+One possible approach would be to automatically promote the result to a bigger integer type.
 E.g. if you're summing two `u8` integers and the result is 256 (`u8::MAX + 1`), Rust could choose to interpret the result as `u16`, the next integer type that's big enough to hold 256.